 I am living with the most advanced stage of lung cancer, stage IV, which means the cancer has metastasized (spread) from my lungs to other parts of my body.
 Lung cancer tends to metastasize to the liver, bones, and brain.
 In my case, it’s my bones.
 When I was diagnosed, the cancer had already metastasized to my spine.

 An ongoing boxing match

 I am fighting incurable, terminal, lung cancer.
-I'm surviving which means I'm still in the fight.
+I am surviving which means I am still in the fight.
 Thinking of this “fight”, let's say one month of lung cancer is equivalent to one round in a boxing match.
-I'm coming out of round forty-one, on top, and entering round forty-two.
+I am coming out of round forty-one, on top, and entering round forty-two.
 Thinking this way, lung cancer has only won two or maybe three times.
 But I survived.
-So, as I write this article, I'm declaring myself the winner of those rounds.
+So, as I write this article, I am declaring myself the winner of those rounds.
 In turn, I’m beating lung cancer.

-Unless they find a cure for stage IV lung cancer, I'll be in treatment and in this fight forever.
+Unless they find a cure for stage IV lung cancer, I will be in treatment and in this fight forever.
 The hope is to continue my current treatment as long as possible and to still be alive when new treatments are developed and available to me when I need them.

 I will have the last punch

-Since my diagnosis, I've had this idea that my fight will be over when I'm dead and can't fight anymore.
+Since my diagnosis, I have had this idea that my fight will be over when I am dead and cannot fight anymore.
 Me dying will not only be the end of me but the end to my lung cancer as well.
-I've never envisioned this end as losing to lung cancer or anything but a victory.
+I have never envisioned this end as losing to lung cancer or anything but a victory.
 When I die, no matter what the circumstances, I will get the last punch and I’m taking lung cancer down with me.